huaminghuangtw/Evergreen-Notes/Permanent-Notes/Do hard things.md

 ---

-When we embrace _voluntary struggles_, we're better equipped/prepared for the _involuntary struggles_ that inevitably enter our world.
+When we embrace _voluntary struggles_, we’re better equipped/prepared for the _involuntary struggles_ that inevitably enter our world.

 * Get comfortable by being uncomfortable.
 * Avoid unchosen suffering by choosing chosen suffering.